GenericMage/CoinClash/Type-A/Documentation/CCGlobalizerDocs.md

 # CCGlobalizer Documentation

 ## Overview
 The `CCGlobalizer`, implemented in Solidity (^0.8.2), tracks user liquidity and maker orders across tokens and liquidity pools.
 It integrates with `CCLiquidityTemplate`, `ICCListingTemplate`, and `ICCAgent` for verification, slot, and order data.
 It uses `Ownable` for agent setting, employs explicit casting, and ensures gas safety for array operations.
 Amounts are normalized to 1e18.
 View functions for makers and tokens return data directly for stack efficiency, while liquidity functions use `maxIterations` and `step` for gas control.
+Depopulation ensures zeroed-out liquidity entries are removed from mappings and arrays, maintaining efficiency by clearing outdated user-token and user-pool associations.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.1.5 (Updated 2025-08-03)
+**Version**: 0.1.6 (Updated 2025-08-04)

 **Compatibility**:
 - CCLiquidityTemplate.sol (v0.1.0)